Voiced palatal plosive

 /[ɟ]/ is a less common sound worldwide than the voiced postalveolar affricate /[d͡ʒ]/ because it is difficult to get the tongue to touch just the hard palate without also touching the back part of the alveolar ridge.

-It is also common for the symbol to be used to represent a palatalized voiced velar plosive or palato-alveolar/alveolo-palatal affricates, as in Indic languages.
-That may be considered appropriate when the place of articulation needs to be specified, and the distinction between plosive and affricate is not contrastive.
+It is common for the symbol to be used to transcribe a palatalized voiced velar plosive /[ɡʲ]/ or, as often in the Indo-Aryan languages, a postalveolar affricate /[dʒ]/ - especially in phonemic notation.
+The latter may be appropriate when the place of articulation needs to be specified but the distinction between plosive and affricate is not contrastive, or simply for a cleaner transcription.